 There are great artists, and then there are those who are part of a cultural shift.
 They are not always one and the same, though a case could certainly be made for filmmaker Eric Rohmer.

 Rohmer, who died in Paris Monday at 89, was not the most visually visceral or widely known of the French filmmakers who became known as La Nouvelle Vague, or The New Wave.
-Rohmer was more stylistically simplistic than such contemporaries as Jean-Luc Godard and Francois Truffaut, favoring conversations over camera tricks and editing; but oh, the conversations his characters have.
+Rohmer was more interested in conversation than than such contemporaries as Jean-Luc Godard and Francois Truffaut, but oh the conversations his characters have.

 The debates over faith in the great My Night at Maud’s, discussions on the nature of life in Claire’s Knee, the seemingly innocent circular flirtations of Love in the Afternoon (aka Chloe in the Afternoon) and love, always love.